Skip to content

 Great care has been applied to the pairing of new and archival components; none of the exhibition’s images has been created by chance.

-In all of the exhibition’s images, all men have been treated as equals.
-In the above image, all men are simultaneously responding to the camera, the intervening century has become irrelevant.
+Continuity and equality are evident in every aspect of this very human project.
+All men who appear in this work’s images are treated as equals.
+In the above image, all men are simultaneously responding to the camera, the intervening century of time is an irrelevance.
 This particular image explores gas warfare, it provides a stark comparison between the protective equipment worn by the two groups of men.
-Continuity between the past and present is evident throughout the exhibition.

 Unearthed through farming activities, a 6” British shell is recovered by a DOVO-SEDEE team on the former battlefield of Passchendaele.